nitrictech/docs/docs/reference/nodejs/v0/collection/collection-doc-set.md

 ---
 title: Node.js - collection.doc.set()
-description: Set the value of a document
+description: Reference for Nitric's Node.js library - Set the value of a document
 ---

 Set the value of a document.